-Donyale Renee (a Houston, TX native) who has lived in Atlanta, GA since 1995 has performed several private events for former Atlanta Mayor Bill Campbell while being signed to Platinum Atlanta Records (1995-1997).
+Donyale Renee (a Houston, TX native) who has lived in Atlanta, GA since 1995 where she performed for countless corporate events including several fundraisers and private events for former Atlanta Mayor Bill Campbell while being signed to Platinum Atlanta Records (1995-1997).
 Donyale was a co writer of the campaign song for the former Mayor of Atlanta Shirley Franklin (2002) which was used throughout her campaign.
 Donyale has sung background vocals for Pop Diva Mariah Carey, R&B singers Monifa and Michael Henderson, as well as Reggae artists Maxi Priest.
-Donyale has been the opening act for several major R&B artists including Smokie Robinson, The Manhattans, Betty Wright, Twelve Gauge, Frankie Beverly and Maze, Adina Howard and Blues artist Theodus Ealey and Marvin Cease, and from 2008-2011 she had the opportunity to to also sing backup throughout mainland China with one of China’s biggest Pop stars Jane Zhang also know as Zhāng Liàngyǐng .
+Donyale has also been the opening act for several major R&B artists including Smokie Robinson, The Manhattans, Betty Wright, Twelve Gauge, Frankie Beverly and Maze, Adina Howard, Calvin Richardson and Blues artist Theodus Ealey, Marvin Cease and Omar Cunningham, and from 2008-2011 she had the opportunity to to also sing backup throughout mainland China with one of China’s biggest Pop stars Jane Zhang also know as Zhāng Liàngyǐng .
 She's sung lead with Atlanta's own Corporate Band’s the Golden Touch Band, GT All-stars and The Atlanta All-stars!

 Highlights of Donyale’s career includes performances such as, “The G8 Summit, Savannah GA (2004)”, performing in the gospel workshop choir for “Pastor Donnie McClurkin (2007) Japan, performing as a lead vocalist in the gospel choir for the “Michael Jackson's VIP Japan Party (2007),”and making her very first acting debut in the off Broadway musical play "You Betta Put That Woman First" written by “Mr. David Payton (2007-2008)” and (2011-2019) Hotel and night club residency in China, Hong Kong, Taiwan and Thailand, she has grab the hearts and love of more Asian fans with her amazing voice and performances!